xkbcommon/libxkbcommon/changes/api/+modern-rules.feature.md

   `layout[2]` .. `layout[4]`.
 - *any*: matches layout at any position.
 This is an index range.

+Also added:
-Also added the special index `%i` which correspond to the index of the matched layout.
+- the special index `%i` which correspond to the index of the matched layout.
+- the `:all` qualifier: it applies the qualified item to all layouts.

 See the [documentation](https://xkbcommon.org/doc/current/rule-file-format.html)
 for further information.